lombardtokenizer/lombardtokenizer.github.io/README.md

-# LombardTokenizer: Disentanglement and Control of the Vocal Effort in a  Neural Speech Codec
+# LombardTokenizer: Disentanglement and Control of Vocal Effort in a Neural Speech Codec

 <a href='https://lombardtokenizer.github.io/'><img src='https://img.shields.io/badge/Project-Page-Green'></a>

 ## Abstract
 Disentangling distinct types of information in speech representations is crucial for improving speech synthesis and voice conversion systems.
-In this work, we introduce LombardTokenizer, a neural speech codec able to separate features related to the vocal effort from other acoustic (and semantic) information.
-This model is built on SpeechTokenizer, a model proposed in the literature based on multi-stage quantization, which focused on isolating semantic content in its first quantization layer.
-We show that the level of vocal effort can be effectively captured in the second quantization layer by conditioning the quantization layer with neural encoders trained to represent the vocal effort.
-Experimental results demonstrate that the proposed method significantly outperforms existing methods in neutral-to-Lombard speech conversion while maintaining excellent speech synthesis quality, offering improved control over vocal effort and naturalness of synthesized speech.
+In this work, we introduce LombardTokenizer, a neural speech codec able to separate features related to vocal effort from other acoustic (and semantic) information.
+This model is built on SpeechTokenizer, a model proposed in the literature based on multi-stage quantisation, which focused on isolating semantic content in its first quantisation layer.
+We show that the level of vocal effort can be effectively captured in the second quantisation layer by conditioning the quantisation layer with neural encoders trained to represent vocal effort.
+Experimental results demonstrate that the proposed method significantly outperforms existing methods in speech conversion between neutral and Lombard speech, while maintaining excellent speech synthesis quality, offering improved control over vocal effort and naturalness of synthesised speech.

 <br>
 <p align="center">